Bhanu3487/Strategic-Games/README.md

 # Strategic-Games
-project involves implementing strategic games using data structures and algorithms knowledge in C language
+project involves implementing strategic games using data structures and algorithms knowledge in C and Cpp languages.